new-guy/screeps-os/README.md

 4) Scheduler updates priorities
     - For remaining processes, see if we have enough non-CPU resources to run them.
 If so, increment its priority (in the metadata)

+## OS Notes

+### Priority

+Anything at or above 1000 stays where it is.
+Nothing can be promoted above 1000.
+This is used for processes that _need_ to run at or near the beginning of every tick.

 ## Goals